 - -Palm Kernel Acid

-- —Palmitic Acid (can be from palm, but also from other sources)
+- -Palmitic Acid (may be derived from palm oil, but also from other sources)

 - -Glyceryl Stearate (sometimes derived from palm)